conduitio-labs/conduit-connector-clickhouse/README.md

 ## Source

-The ClickHouse Source allows you to move data from the ClickHouse table to any Conduit Destination.
+The ClickHouse Source allows you to move data from the ClickHouse table to Conduit Destination connectors.

 When the connector starts, all the data in the table is transferred to the Destination.
 After all the data is transferred, the connector will transfer the newly added data.

 **Important**: update and delete operations are not supported.